princiya/princiya-blog/src/pages/interview-advice/index.md

 date: '2020-06-24'
 spoiler: General interview tips
 cta: 'interview'
+tags: ["draft"]
 ---

+## DRAFT POST

+This post is not complete!
+You are reading a draft version

 - **Tell me about yourself** —> Mention what you want them to hear or know about you; your learnings, accomplishments etc.
   - Keep a list of accomplishments ready